shapelets/khiva/CONTRIBUTING.md

 ## Formatting Style

-In order to have a standarised code base, we only accept code that is formatted according to the Google rules for C++ with a column width of 120 characters and an indentation of 4 whitespaces.
+In order to have a standardised code base, we only accept code that is formatted according to the Google rules for C++ with a column width of 120 characters and an indentation of 4 whitespaces.
 For this purpose, we use `clang-format`, which can be installed in MacOs by executing the next command: `brew install clang-format`.
 We use the `clang-format` plugin for the VS Code editor to format our codes.
 This plugin uses the `clang-format` program and the aforementioned rules under the hood.

 ## Branching model

-Our branching model has two permanent branches, **develop** and **master**.
-We aim at using `develop` as the main branch, where all features are merged.
-In this sense, we use the master branch to push the release versions of the Khiva library.
+Our branching model has one permanent branch, **master**.
+We aim at using `master` as the main branch, where all features are merged.
+In this sense, we also use the master branch to contain the release versions of the Khiva library by means of git tags.

 ## Contribution process

 In order to contribute to the code base, we follow the next process :
-1. The main branch is `develop`, every developer should pull the current status of the branch before starting to develop any new feature.
+1. The main branch is `master`, every developer should pull the current status of the branch before starting to develop any new feature.
 `git pull`
 1. Create a new branch with the following pattern "feature/[name_of_the_feature]" `git checkout -b feature/example_feature`
 3. Develop the new feature on the the new branch.
 It includes testing and documentation.
 `git commit -a -m "Bla, Bla, Bla";  git push`
-4. Open a Pull Request to merge the feature branch in to develop.
+4. Open a Pull Request to merge the feature branch into `master`.
 Currently, a pull request has to be reviewed at least by one person.
 5. Finally, delete the feature branch.
-6. Move back to develop branch.
+6. Move back to `master` branch.
-`git checkout develop`
+`git checkout master`
 7. Pull the latest changes.
 `git pull`